Psychology Research Restart

 - PIs have submitted Standard Operating Procedure (SOP) documentation that conforms with all University requirements and is approved by the Psychology department.

-- Researchers must be knowledgeable of both departmental and lab-specific SOPs, have received prior departmental approval before working on campus, be entered into ORMS, and comply with testing, training, and other requirements.
+- Researchers must be knowledgeable of both departmental and lab-specific SOPs, have received prior departmental approval before working on campus, and comply with testing, training, and other requirements.

 - Researchers must maintain accurate calendars and records of sessions to aid in contact tracing.

 - Compliance, SOPs, and scheduling are routinely monitored and deviations or infractions are immediately reported.

 - Both subjects and researchers are willing participants, not influenced by supervisory relationships, and in compliance with IRB procedures.